-Any pair of the symmetric two sensors assumes to output the difference between the pressures at the two sensor locations.
+Any pair of the two symmetric sensors assumes to output the difference between the pressures at the two sensor locations.
 We hereinafter regard a pair of the symmetric sensors as a single sensor that measures the pressure difference.

-We select sensors so that the yaw angle can be accurately estimated from the measurements of the pressure differences.
-The data for the yaw angles $\pm \gamma$ $[^{\circ}]$ are used to evaluate the performance of the sensor selection methods and the rest of the data are used to select sensors for each $\gamma \in \{0, 1, \dots, 25\}^{\circ}$.
-The data of the pressure differences and the yaw angles are used, respectively, for $X$ and $Y$ in GREG and SOMP.
-Since REG, DG, and BDG are oriented to not estimation but reconstruction, REG, DG, and BDG select sensors not for estimation of the yaw angles but for an accurate reconstruction of $X$.
+We aim to select sensors so that the yaw angle can be accurately estimated from the measurements of the pressure differences.
+The data for the yaw angles $\pm \gamma$ $[^{\circ}]$ are used to evaluate the performance of the sensor-selection algorithms, and the rest data are used to select sensors for each $\gamma \in \{0, 1, \dots, 25\}^{\circ}$.
+The data of the pressure distribution and the yaw angles are used, respectively, as $X$ and $Y$ in GREG and SOMP.
+Since REG, DG, and BDG are oriented to not estimation but reconstruction, they select sensors not for estimation of the yaw angles but for an accurate reconstruction of the pressure distribution.
 The number $p$ of the sensors ranges from $1$ to $10$, and the number of the SVD modes in DG and BDG is $r = 10$.